-- 1. Press the CALL soft key and scroll to POSITION SEND and press the ENTR soft key. - 2.
+- Press the CALL soft key and scroll to POSITION SEND. - 2.
 Scroll to highlight a previously entered directory entry or use the MANUAL entry option. - 3.
 Press the ENTR key. - 4.
 Press the ENTR soft key to send the Position SEND Call. - Press the EXIT soft key to exit the Position Send mode and return the radio to the Call Menu.